Alcohol is the most widely used recreational drug in Australia

 Adolescents need help and support to overcome the temptations that may fall into their path.

 This workshop introduces students to the risks and effects of tobacco, alcohol and other drugs.
-It also focuses on refusal strategies.
+It also focuses on refusal strategies and the concept of consent.

 We give students the tools and strategies to help them make informed and safe decisions.